JonathanCamargo/BlendOsim/doc/paper.md

     affiliation: "1" # (Multiple affiliations must be quoted)

 affiliations:
- - name: Georgia Institute of Technology
+ - name: Georgia Institute of Technology.
+Exoskeleton and Prosthetic Intelligent  Control (EPIC) lab.
    index: 1
 date: 14 May 2021
-bibliography: paper.bib
+bibliography: ./doc/paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # #https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing